The Oyster Eater: Themes

 Steen had an interest in the theme of love: contemporary or ancient.
 He used love to expose the passion and vulnerability that overcomes humans when they are in love.
 His use of humor in genre paintings helped to convey the follies of love in a relatable way.
 Genre paintings of his that show a love theme include subjects such as marriage, brothel scenes, and the treatment of lovesickness (The Physician's Visit).
 Steen depicts two different kinds of love in his genre paintings: sacred love and profane love.
 Steen's paintings of sacred love, such as The Marriage of Tobias and Sarah, show a young, innocent love that makes the subjects oblivious to everything else in the world.
 Steen's works depicting profane love associate love and desire with the follies of the world.
 These paintings demonstrate concepts of lust, incest, and mass abduction.
 One example of Steen's profane love images is Easy Come, Easy Go which also uses oysters as a symbol of lust.

 Provenance

 The whereabouts of The Oyster Eater before 1783 are unknown.
-The painting is known to have been owned by Pieter Locquet who sold it to Pieter van Winter in Amsterdam in September of 1783.
+The painting is known to have been owned by Pieter Locquet who sold it to Pieter van Winter in Amsterdam in September 1783.
 Van Winter passed it along to his daughter, Lucretia Johanna van Winter, in 1822.
 The painting was in her possession all throughout her marriage to Hendrik Six van Hillegom.
 Then, it was inherited and kept by Jan Pieter and Pieter Hendrik Six van Vromade until 1905.
 The Oyster Eater was left to Jan Pieter's son, Professor Jan Six, who owned it until the 1920s.
 In 1928, it was sold again to Beets of Deterding.
 The painting was gifted to the Mauritshuis by Sir Henri W.A.
 Deterding in 1936.